About Me

 I immediately planned the next quilt, bought the fabric and cut it all out.
 A few other projects joined it in the fabric bins for years as our family expanded.
 Life was consumed with home decoration projects from our multiple moves.
 Pillow covers, window treatments, nursery bedding, and duvet covers and shams.
 I always sighed when I saw my zip-lock bags filled with those cut triangles and rectangles.

-In 2004, I was asked to finish a quilt someone started for my boys' school auction.
+In 2004, I was asked to finish a quilt someone started for my boys' school auction when I was caught in carpool line handstitching something.
 I was hooked again and spent every year making one to two quilts a year for the school auction.
 I sometimes wanted to quit because I would struggle to push twin to queen size quilts on my domestic machine.

 Quilting changed me.